allisonsibrian/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/allisonsibrian/README.md

 ## Key Findings

-### Farmer Question Volume Peaks (English and Translated Group) during Harvest and Short Rains (vs. Long Rains)
+### Farmer Question Volume Peaks During Short Rains/Post-Harvest
 Overlaying the ERA5 data with each country's farmer questions reveals when question volume spiked in relation to precipitation data.

-For Kenya's English and Translated Group:
-- Question Volume is at its maximum peak for the Kenya English Group dataset in August, followed by November and September (aligning with the end of the Harvest 1 and entering the Short Rains: Planting Season 2.
-- Question Volume is at its maximum peak for the Kenya English Translated dataset in November, followed by August and September.

-Although November falls under the Short Rains season, this month shows a large amount of precipitation for the second half of the year.
-Higher question volume aligns with the end of the Harvest 1 period for Kenya.

-For Uganda's English and Translated Group:
+**Kenya & Uganda:**
+- Question Volume peaks in the second half of the year (August–November).
-- Similar to Kenya, Question Volume is at its maximum peak for the Uganda English Group dataset in August, then followed by November and September (aligning with the end of Harvest 1 and entering the Second Rains: Planting Season 2).
+- This aligns with the end of Harvest 1 and the start of the "Short Rains" (Planting Season 2).
+- Although the "Long Rains" are the primary season, farmers ask more questions during the "Short Rains" and transition periods.

+**Tanzania:**
-- Question Volume is at its maximum peak for the Uganda Translated Group dataset in August, followed by December and November.
+- Question Volume peaks in May (Masika Rains) and November (Vuli Rains).

-However, unlike Kenya, most of Uganda's question volume tends to fall during Uganda's Second Rains.

-For Tanzania:
-- Question Volume is at its maximum peak for the Tanzania dataset (only Translated data was utilized as the English dataset did not contain a significant amount of data) in May, followed by April and November (aligning with Tanzania's Masika rains and Vuli Rains (Nov)).

-It seems that question volume is concentrated towards the end of the Masika Rains (Apr-May) and towards the end of the Vuli Rains season.
+- Activity is concentrated towards the end of the rain cycles.

 **Implications for Producers Direct:**
-- Question volume in Kenya and Uganda is highest in the second half of the year (August–November), rather than the first.
-This suggests that farmers are actively seeking information to prepare for the "Short Rains."
-Similarly, Tanzania sees high activity at the end of the Masika Rains season.
-These specific seasonal periods should be treated with more attention as user engagement happened the most during this time.
+- Question volume is highest in the second half of the year, suggesting farmers are seeking information for post-harvest handling and second-season preparation.
-- It would be helpful to inspect the questions during this time and push for resource services, such as land preparation, to address farmer needs.
+- Focusing primarily on the 'Long Rains' leaves farmers unsupported during the critical post-harvest months.

 ### Distinct Seasonal Keywords Per Country
-Creating a heatmap of each country's seasonal keywords displays the correlation between specific topics and the current farming cycle.

-For Kenya's English and Translated Group:
+Heatmap analysis reveals distinct agricultural priorities by region.

+**Kenya:**
-For both groups, 'Maize', 'Cow', and 'Chicken' appear as the top 3/4 most frequent keywords.
+- 'Maize', 'Cow', and 'Chicken' appear as the top keywords.

-- Maize topics tend to have a higher frequency (per 1K words) during the Transition period (September), the Second Planting Season (Oct-Dec), and during Harvest 2 months (Jan-Feb)
+- 'Maize' frequency peaks during the Transition period (September) and Second Planting Season (Oct-Dec).
-- Cow topics also seem to dominate around the short rains (Oct-Dec) and the Transition period in September.
-- Chicken topics are notably higher in the Translated dataset, peaking during the Short Rains.

-For Uganda's English and Translated Group:
-While the Translated group contained higher non-agricultural noise, the combined view reveals 'Maize', 'Plant', 'Tomato', and 'Water' as top keywords.

-- Maize topics dominate the Second Rains: Planting Season 2 (Sept-Nov).
+**Uganda:**
+- 'Tomato' appears as a top crop, distinct from the other regions.
-- Plant topics occur more frequently during the First Rains: Planting Season 1 (March-May), suggesting that farmers may be asking about crop selection and planting decisions for the current season.
+- 'Plant' queries peak during Season 1 (March-May), suggesting farmers use this time for crop selection decisions.
-- Tomato topics dominate Harvest 1 season (June-Aug)

-For Tanzania:
-Similar to Kenya, 'maize' and 'chicken' are the top 2 frequent words, but 'seed' also tends to dominate.

-- Maize topics are most frequent during the Transition (September) months and the Vuli Rains Planting Season 2 (Oct-Nov).
-- Chicken topics occur most during the Vuli Rains and the Harvest season (June-Aug).
-- Seed topics mostly dominate the Transition and Vuli Rains period.
+**Tanzania:**
+- 'Seed' is a dominant topic, particularly during the transition months (Sept), suggesting a specific need for input support.

 **Implications for Producers Direct:**
-- Since 'Maize' and 'Chicken' dominate simultaneously, this serves as a baseline to investigate whether farmers are practicing integrated mixed farming
+- Since 'Maize' and 'Chicken' dominate simultaneously, this serves as a baseline to investigate whether farmers are practicing integrated mixed farming.
-- Specific seasonal keywords like 'Tomato' (Uganda) and 'Seed' (Tanzania) suggests further investigation whether questions are about needs for specific agricultural/crop support.
-It would be helpful to organize the platform's questions by a crop category.
+- Specific keywords like 'Tomato' (Uganda) and 'Seed' (Tanzania) suggest that the platform would benefit from tagging questions by crop category.

 ## Visualizations